mperea9/PathfindingVisualizer/Description-Of-Algorithm.md

 ![image](https://user-images.githubusercontent.com/23033203/133956128-e595caa3-cbd7-4e4e-b10c-bf9dfc518527.png)

-3) Diagonal Distance - Refer to GeeksforGeeks as Manhattan distance is used for this project.
+3) Diagonal Distance - Refer to GeeksforGeeks.

 The Diagonal Distance Heuristics is shown by the below figure (assume red spot as source cell and green spot as target cell).